paperlands/paperlands.github.io/_notes/beginnings.md

 ## Together

-The learner is most consciously engaged when building something in the open with others, whether it's a sand castle on the beach or clamping lego bricks together.
-They look over each others shoulder, push around what their friends have done, try to copy what others are doing, or start something totally different from what others are doing, pick up half an idea here and another half from somewhere else, show off what they have done in their own way, express what they already see in their head.
+A learner engages most when building in the open.
+Watch children with sandcastles on the beach or Lego bricks on the floor.
+They look over shoulders.
+They push at what others have made.
+They copy.
+They try their own thing.
+They take half an idea here, another half there.
+They show their work proudly.
+They build to try to express what they already see in their heads.

-The fundamental aspects of collaboration, exploration, and building together are universal.
+The fundamental aspects of collaboration, exploration, and building together are universal in learning.

-Whether it’s children playing and learning through building and sharing ideas, or seasoned software developers working on projects together, the core principles of engagement, collaboration, and learning through doing are the same.
+Whether it’s chidlbren playing and learning through building and sharing ideas, or seasoned software developers working on projects together, the core principles of engagement, collaboration, and learning through doing are the same.

 The colloborative, cooperative and competitive behavior is what drives and brings momentum in learning to everything from sports to music.

-Why then is our first programming class we start with a single player shell or notebook that we use on your own?

-Any online multiplayer game seems to have a better idea what it means to colloborate to achieve shared objectives in realtime together.
+Then why does our first programming class put us alone with a single player shell or notebook?
+Any online multiplayer game knows better on how to get people to work toward shared goals together in real time.

-Seasoned programmers rely on purposeful asynchronous collaborative tools such as Git to achieve shared goals but what is its equivalent in a synchronous live classroom setting?
+Seasoned programmers rely on purposeful asynchronous collaborative tools such as Git to achieve shared goals but what is its equivalent in a synchronous in-person classroom?

-We believe that learning computation should spur the spirit of conviviality and camraderie in us just as any street sport would.
+We believe that learning through computation should spur the spirit of conviviality and camraderie in us just as any street sport would.

-In Paperland, we believe in bring people together in discovering the joy of the world through computation
+In Paperland, we believe in bringing people together in discovering the joy of the world through computation

 [^1]: "You can’t think about thinking without thinking about thinking about something. -- S.Papert"